sneha7852/ECG-Analysis-using-AI-ML/README.md

 Testing the model:
 Load necessary libraries and load the saved model using load_model Taking an image as input and checking the results
-Note: The target size should for the image that is should be the same as the target size that you have used for training.

-The unknown image uploaded is:

-Here the output for the uploaded result is normal.

 Application Building:
 In this section, we will be building a web application that is integrated into the model we built.
 A UI is provided for the uses where he has uploaded an image.
 The uploaded image is given to the saved model and prediction is showcased on the UI.